-PROGRAM OVERVIEW The theatre program provides students with a solid theatre education and experience.
-Students are given the opportunity to complete a wide range of theatre electives.
-With these electives, students can emphasize one particular area of theatre or create their own mixture of theatre classes.
-This degree also is designed to work well with a double major or dual degree.
+PROGRAM OVERVIEW The Bachelor of Arts degree in Theatre provides students with a solid theatre education and experience.
+Students complete a core group of theatre courses designed specifically to expose them to all aspects of the art.
+In addition, students have the opportunity to complete a wide range of theatre electives.
+With these electives, students can explore one particular area of theatre or create their own mixture of theatre classes.
+This degree also is designed to facilitate a double major, minor, or dual degree.

-FACULTY The Department of Theatre Arts is comprised of seven full-time faculty members, 6 have earned the highest degrees in their fields.
-All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
-The inclusive nature of the curriculum means that students will take classes from every member of the Department of Theatre Arts as they pursue their degree.
+FACULTY The Department of Theatre Arts is comprised of seven full-time faculty members.
+All full-time faculty are engaged in teaching classes from introductory to advanced levels.
+The inclusive nature of the curriculum means that students will likely take classes with every member of the Department of Theatre Arts as they pursue their degree.

-AUDITION REQUIREMENTS Students interested in pursuing Theatre Arts B.A. degree are not required to audition, unless they are seeking consideration for a Theatre Dept. scholarship.
+AUDITION REQUIREMENTS Students interested in pursuing Theatre Arts B.A. degree are encouraged, but not required to audition unless they wish to be considered for a Fine Arts Scholarship in Theatre.
 Visit the theatre department webpage to view audition and/or portofolio requirements.

 GROUP AUDITION/PORTFOLIO REVIEW DAY SCHEDULE Admission and scholarship auditions are offered for incoming, fall-term, first year students.
 Audition dates are in January and February.
 To register for an admission and/or scholarship audition, contact Megan Martin at firstname.lastname@example.org or visit the theatre department audition webpage.

 REQUIREMENTS FOR MINOR The theatre arts minor requires 27 credit hours.
-Students can take equivalent courses at other institutions.
+For both the BA in Theatre and the Theatre Minor, students can take equivalent courses at other institutions.
 In each instance, students should make certain that both Drake University and the Department of Theatre Arts will accept the equivalent course toward the degree.

 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.